KristianMoellmann/MLOps_git/README.md

 # MLOps_git
-Git exercise for DTU course MLOps 2023
+Git exercise these changes are made locally for DTU course MLOps 2023